 The number of RFAs denotes the number of treatment cycles during follow-up.
 The number of follow-up months denotes the months from the first RFA in each patient.
-CCA: cholangiocarcinoma; RFA: radio frequency ablation.
+CCA: cholangiocarcinoma; RFA: radio frequency ablation; F: female; M: male.

 Table 2 Literature overview of studies investigating the use of endoscopically-guided intraductal radio frequency ablation in malignant biliary obstruction, localisation of included tumors and complications are also listed for each study